Hyperoxaluria

 Hyperoxaluria is an excessive urinary excretion of oxalate.
 Individuals with hyperoxaluria often have calcium oxalate kidney stones.
 It is sometimes called Bird's disease, after Golding Bird, who first described the condition.

 Causes

 Hyperoxaluria can be primary (as a result of a genetic defect) or secondary to another disease process.

-Type I primary hyperoxaluria (PH1) is associated mutations in the gene encoding AGXT, a key enzyme involved in oxalate metabolism.
+Type I primary hyperoxaluria (PH1) is associated mutations in the gene AGXT encoding Serine Pyruvate Aminotransferase, a key enzyme involved in oxalate metabolism.
 PH1 is an example of a protein mistargeting disease, wherein AGXT shows a trafficking defect.
 Instead of being trafficked to peroxisomes, it is targeted to mitochondria, where it is metabolically deficient despite being catalytically active.
-Type II is associated with GRHPR.
+Type II is associated with Glyoxylate Reductase/Hydroxypyruvate Reductase (GRHPR).

 Secondary hyperoxaluria can occur as a complication of jejunoileal bypass, or in a patient who has lost much of the ileum with an intact colon.
 In these cases, hyperoxaluria is caused by excessive gastrointestinal oxalate absorption.

 Excessive intake of oxalate-containing food, such as rhubarb, may also be a cause in rare cases.